LewisResearchGroup/ms-mint-app2/docs/quickstart.md

 Mint
 ```

-or, if you have a prefered directory for data you can specify it with `--data-dir` e.g.:
+or, if you have a preferred directory for data you can specify it with `--data-dir` e.g.:

 ```
 Mint --data-dir /data
 ```

 The application will take a while until it starts up.
-In the mean time the browser window will show
+In the meantime the browser window will show

 > This site can’t be reached